 • Brand devaluation and loss of customer trust: Online and offline brand abuse can cost a lot to an unsuspecting user.
 Will customers buy from a brand that could not protect their financial data?
 Customers have many options in the vast world of online marketplace sites.
 So, will they reward a brand with loyalty if the brand does nothing to protect them from fakes?

 Brand protection seems like an umbrella term.
-It is no doubt that you cannot prevent brand abuse.
+There is no doubt that you cannot prevent brand abuse.
 The problems are numerous, and solutions are not always doable.
 But does that mean taking a passive approach is ok?
 Can brands afford to act only after an attack?

 A good brand protection strategy must include: